Rosslyn station

 Rosslyn station /ˈrɒzlᵻn/ is the westernmost station on the shared segment of the Blue, Orange, and Silver lines of the Washington Metro.
-It is located in the Rosslyn neighborhood of Arlington County, Virginia.
+It is in the Rosslyn neighborhood of Arlington County, Virginia, United States.
 Rosslyn is the first station in Virginia heading westward from Washington, D.C. on the Orange and Silver Lines and southward on the Blue Line.
 It is one of four interchange points on the Metrorail system west of the Potomac River and located in a growing business district.

-Averaging 5,941 daily tapped entries in 2023, Rosslyn is the 11th-busiest station in the Metro system and the busiest station located outside of Washington, D.C.
+Averaging 5,941 daily tapped entries in 2023, Rosslyn is the eleventh-busiest station in the Metro system and the busiest station outside Washington, D.C.
 Rosslyn is the biggest choke point of the Metro system.
 Due to this, planners are considering adding another station in the Rosslyn neighborhood, possibly as part of an inner loop through Washington and Arlington.

 Station layout

-The escalator to street level at the Rosslyn Metro station is the fifth longest continuous span escalator in the D.C. metro system.
+The escalator to street level at the Rosslyn Metro station is the fifth-longest continuous span escalator in the D.C. metro system.

 View of the stacked platform layout of Rosslyn station.

 The station has entrances on the west side of North Moore Street between Wilson Boulevard and 19th Street North and on the east side of Fort Myer Drive between Wilson Boulevard and 19th Street North.
 A bank of three high-speed street elevators to the mezzanine (upper) level of the station is on the east side of North Moore Street, across the street from the station entrance.
 The station was historically a stop for several express Metrobus lines, including the now-discontinued D.C.–Dulles Line (route 5A).